College Ready. College Proven.

 The Bridge Academy capitalizes on the high graduation rate of high school students enrolled in CTE courses by adding college level courses to their programming to produce a high school graduate that has up to 24 college credits and real-world credentials.
 This approach demonstrates the relevance (to students) of college level academics to the success of a technical career pathway.
 Layered into the program at every level is mentoring, creating an atmosphere of success.
 Information from Bridge Academy Maine.

-Dual enrollment (also referred to as concurrent enrollment) includes courses taught by college-approved high school teachers on the high school campus.
+Concurrent Enrollment includes courses taught by college-approved high school teachers on the high school campus.
 Students gain exposure to the academic challenges of college while in their supportive high school environment.
 Dual enrollment also facilitates close collaboration between high school teachers and college faculty that fosters alignment of secondary and postsecondary curricula.
 Information from The National Alliance of Concurrent Enrollment Partnerships.